 St. Augustine, FL, is the oldest continuously occupied European-established settlement within the borders of the continental United States (San Juan in Puerto Rico is the oldest if we also count US territories).
 But its fame as one of the South’s most haunted locations is not only based on how old the city is but in the characters that have called St. Augustine their home – even after death.

 As it also happened in Savannah, the St. Augustine population also suffered a yellow fever epidemic.
 If you’re familiar with the topic, you’ll know that epidemics appear to be common between haunted places.

 Additionally, pirates, conquistadors, and soldiers with not the best intentions have been part of St. Augustine’s history since 1565, bringing death with them.

 If you’re looking for some of the spookiest places in the city, the Old Jail, Castillo San Marcos, and the Spanish Military Hospital, which you can read more about it here, are some of the places with the most reported appearances.

 New Orleans, Lousiana

-The practice of Voodoo and Vampirism also cast a mystic cloak over the city and deciphering here what’s real and what’s not might not be as easy as you think.
-Countless stories have inspired a number of movies, series, music, and doesn’t matter what you believe in; the artistic legacy of the paranormal is unquestionable.
+The practice of Voodoo and Vampirism also cast a mystic cloak over the city, and deciphering here what’s real and what’s not might not be as easy as you think.
+Countless stories have inspired several movies, series, music, and it doesn’t matter what you believe in; the artistic legacy of the paranormal is unquestionable.

 Key West, Florida